THE PRINCIPLES OF ARTISTIC ILLUSIONS

 The illusion can be enhanced by adding recognizable figures, as in the version at the right is © 2001 by John C. Holden.
 It should carry an OSHA warning: Caution: Illusory stairways can be hazardous.

-Mach's figure, or the open book illusion, can be the basis of ever more deception.
+Mach's figure, or the open book illusion, can be the basis of even more deception.
 This construction shows the intimate symbiotic relation between mathematics and physics.

 The design at the right uses the tribar illusion relentlessly in strict isometric drawing style.
-This is one of the `hatching' patterns of the AutoCAD (TM) computer graphics program.
-It is called the `Escher' hatching pattern.
+This is one of the 'hatching' patterns of the AutoCAD (TM) computer graphics program.
+They call it the 'Escher' pattern.

 The isometric wire-frame drawing of a cube (below left) shows isometric ambiguity.
 This is sometimes called the Necker cube.
 If the black dot is on the center of a face of the cube, is that face the front, or the rear face?
 You can also imagine the dot is near the lower right corner of a face, but still you can't be sure if it is the front or rear face.
 You have no reason to assume that the dot is in or even on the cube, but might be behind or in front of the cube, since you have no clue to determine the relative size of the dot.

 If the edges of the cube are given a suggestion of solidity, as if the cube were made of wooden 2x4s nailed together, a contradictory figure results.
 But here we have used ambiguous connectivity of the horizontal members, which will be discussed in the next section.
 This version is called the 'crazy crate'.
 Perhaps it would serve as as the frame to build a shipping crate for illusions.
 Nailing the plywood faces onto the frame to complete the crate would be a real challenge, but necessary to keep the illusions from falling out!